Tauern Tunnel Special Toll

 Is it worth bypassing the Tauern Tunnel?

-Since bypassing the Tauern Tunnel takes about 45 minutes, a detour is generally only worthwhile if traffic reports or radio announcements indicate a waiting time of around one hour or more before the tunnel.
+Since bypassing the Tauern Tunnel takes approximately 45 minutes, a detour is generally only worthwhile if traffic reports or radio announcements indicate a waiting time of approximately one hour or more in front of the Tauern Tunnel.

 Milena Paasch